SoftwareImpacts/SIMPAC-2022-270/README.md

 ```

-Example of use of Nearest Centroid algorithm with GA-Segments:
+Example of use of Nearest Centroid algorithm with TS_Evolutionary_Prototyping.:

 ```python
 	>>> from TS_Evolutionary_Prototyping.nc import NC